jp4g/nocom-v1/README.md

 # Nocom Fi
 No Comment Finance - encrypted money market with private collateral and loans

+## Installation
+NOTE: bun is broken with workspaces, use `pnpm` on each package

 ## Todo:
  - Validate interest rate math with tests
  - Add liquidation logic